The Key Number of Fire Mitigation

 t = 6.25 milliseconds

-Not many SEF protection systems can detect and clear a fault in 6.25ms, but if you don’t, fire is essentially guaranteed.
+Not many SEF protection systems can detect and clear a fault in 6.25ms, but if you don’t, ignition is almost certain.

 In fact, above 1A of residual current, the only benefit any protection devices would provide is an estimate of where the fire is.